 The potential fertility improvement that this type of treatment may yield depends on the woman’s age, diagnosis and the initial semen analysis, and should be discussed with your specialist.

-City Fertility Centre was one of the first clinics in Australia to introduce embryo transfer media for improved implantation.
+City Fertility was one of the first clinics in Australia to introduce embryo transfer media for improved implantation.
 If you would like to discuss such a procedure as part of your options, please contact the City Fertility scientists or your treating specialist.

 There are no known risks associated with the use of a hyaluronan transfer medium.